 Pfitz is a well known name when it comes to marathon training, and many runners swear by his plans.
 Although marathons are his specialty, he has written a book about shorter races – including the half marathon.

 His half marathon plans are intense, and they will put you to the test.
-But if you can handle the workload, you’ll probably come out the other side with a PR.
+But if you can handle the workload, you’ll probably come out the other side with a new personal best.
 Keep reading for an overview of the plan, some pros and cons, and some final thoughts on whether or not these plans are right for you.

 Where Can I Learn About Pete Pfitzinger Half Marathon Training?

 Pete has written several books about racing, but he deals directly with the half marathon in Faster Road Racing: 5k to Half Marathon.

 In the book, Pete lays out some of the exercise science behind running and adaptations.
 He discusses the role of lactate threshold, VO2 max, and running economy in determining running performance.

 At the half marathon distance, his philosophy of training is to emphasize endurance throughout the entire training block – through mid-week long runs and weekend long runs.
 Hill sprints and and strides provide the stimulus to develop and maintain speed.
 The other workouts focus first on lactate threshold at the beginning, followed by VO2 max towards the end.